cmtchssn/Dissertation/README.md

 ### Day 016
 Investigate colliders and make the scene's physics work correctly.
 Jeezy Petes, it was an order of operations issue.
 I need to generate the mesh first in `Awake()`, then in `Start()` declare the mesh to be convex. doing it in the reverse order meant the mesh that was declared convex didn't exist and the newly generated mesh wasn't. at least I figured it out.
 Oddly enough, leaving the ocatahedron at a 0-rotation point allows it to fall into place standing on the southern tip of the die.

+### Day 017
+Working on making all faces visible on D10.
+6 of 10 are visible, so I thought it was an issue of triangle meshes being drawn backwards or something.
+The problem with that is, if it were being drawn backwards, the inverse would be visible.
+As of now, 4 of the kites have no faces inverted or not.
+I tried to brute force 24 variations of one kite face and no matter the configuration the D10 looked the same every time.
+When I altered a visible face, one of the two triangles making the face disappeared.
+I'm going to walk around, maybe ask Jesse for some troubleshooting ideas.
+I should also rewatch the Board to Bits YouTube series.

+**AAAAAAHHHHHH** I figured it out.
+The reason I wasn't seeing an inverted face is because my for loop, which makes faces, was only counting up to 6, not 10.
+Changing that one number solved my 2 hour problem.
+Note to self: carefully read your code while troubleshooting.

+Tomorrow, build a D4, D12, and D20.

+P.S.
+I'm in the new office, out of the studio.
+Got all of that stuff transferred and setup today.
+Feels good.

 ---

 ### Jesse Meeting 001